 - Killed Off for Real: After being revived as a chimera, Freed dies permanently in Volume 6 when Kiba slices him apart nearly instantly.

-- Knight Templar: Averted.
+- Knight Templar: Subverted.
 His wanton slaughter of supernatural being has nothing to do with any higher purpose.
 Freed never even believed in God, and only became an exorcist so he could slaughter things with impunity.

 - Large Ham: We think his seiyuu had a hammy time delivering his lines.